Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 Now that **index.html** has been added to the index, the next step is to commit it.
 Doing so requires that you understand what "commit" really means.

 _Commit_ is both a verb and a noun.
 It has essentially the same meaning as when you commit to a plan, or commit a change to a database.
 As a verb, committing changes means you put a copy (of the file, directory, or other "stuff") in the repository as a new version.
-As a noun, a commit is the small chunk of data that gives a unique identity to the changes you committed.
+As a noun, a commit is the small chunk of data that gives the changes you committed a unique identity.
 It includes the author's name and e-mail address, the date, comments about what you did (and why), an optional digital signature, and the unique identifier of the previous commit.

 1. Use the following command to create a commit: